 I have never met a high school student who didn’t have compelling topics for her admission essays.
 Regardless of topic, these essays may be the most important thing a young person ever writes, and they require exceptional technique, perseverance, and attention to detail.
 They also have to get written.
 Having spent the early years of my career managing technology projects under enormous pressure, I’m acutely sensitive to the sometimes life-changing importance of a project’s success, and the necessity of breaking all projects into small, manageable deliverables while keeping a steady eye on my clients’ goals and deadlines.

 What I know about the craft of wordsmithing I know from personal experience.
 My own narrative non-fiction has appeared in The New York Times, Carve Magazine, the San Francisco Chronicle, The Gettysburg Review, Brain,Child Magazine, Skirt!, as well as numerous anthologies.
 (Many of my essays center around my mothering of a child on the autism spectrum and are chapters in an upcoming memoir.)

 To add a few more details to your sense of me, I’m an avid reader, a world traveler, an inventive cook, and I find almost holy pleasure in gardening.
-I live in Oakland, California with my husband (a clinical psychologist with an irreverent sense of humor), my daughter (a small, sincere person with an explosive laugh), and our two dogs (hairy creatures with attitudes and under-bites).
+I live with my husband (a clinical psychologist with an irreverent sense of humor), my daughter (a small, sincere person with an explosive laugh), and our two dogs (hairy creatures with attitudes and under-bites).
 All of them are allowed on the furniture.